 Stria[TM] Cladding panels are lapped over each other as per Figure 6.
-There is a minimum 25mm lap between the two panels.
+There is a 23-25mm lap between the two panels.
 Ensure that Stria[TM] Cladding panels are securely interlocked before nailing.
-Stria[TM] Cladding can run continuous over floor joists without any horizontal joint when LVL timber floor joists are used.
+Stria[TM] Cladding can run continuous over floor joists without any horizontal joint when LVL timber floor joists or an engineered joist are used.
 Refer to Figure 25.

-When an engineered joist or LVL joist is not used, a horizontal joint or a movement joint must be formed at floor joist, refer to Figures 26 and 31.
+When an engineered joist or LVL joist is not used, a horizontal joint or a movement joint must be formed at floor joist, refer to Figures 26, 32 and 41.